Diospyros kaki: Tree

-Pestalotiopsis fungal spp. causes leaf spot on Japanese persimmon.
+Pestalotiopsis fungal spp. causes leaf spot on Diospyros kaki.

 Flower

-Kaki trees typically do not bear until they are three to six years old.
+Diospyros kaki trees typically do not bear until they are three to six years old.
 The flowers are 2.0 to 2.5 cm wide and appear in late spring or early summer, depending on variety and growing area.
 The tubular flowers have a creamy white color.
 Female flowers grow singly, while male flowers sometimes may have a pink tint and tend to appear in clusters of three.
 Diospyros kaki is typically a dioecious species, which means that trees are either male or female, but some cultivated varieties are monoecious.
 In that case both male and female, and even perfect (male+female), flowers can be found on the same tree.
 The flowers have four crown-shaped sepals and four petals that form a large calyx.

 All varieties (parthenocarpic) will produce seedless fruit in the absence of pollination, but their pollinated flowers will produce more fruit riddled with seeds.
-Kaki typically suffers very important fruit drop.
+Diospyros kaki typically suffers very important fruit drop.
 The first flush of fruit drop happens shortly after flowering, when +/- 50% of the fruit will drop.
 The second flush happens in August when again many fruits will drop.
 After this, the rest of the fruit will usually stay on the tree and mature.
 Fruit drop depends on climatic conditions and water availability.
 Pollination is not necessary for fruit set, but it may help reduce fruit drop after averse climatic conditions or drought periods.